Kindergarten Units of Inquiry

 Kindergarten classes participate in four units of inquiry throughout the year.
 Click on each unit below to learn more.

-Unit 1 - Who we are
+Unit 1 - Who we Are

-Transdisciplinary Theme Who we are: an inquiry into the nature of the self; beliefs and values; personal, physical, mental, social and spiritual health; human relationships including families, friends, communities, and cultures; rights and responsibilities; what it means to be human.
+Who we are: an inquiry into the nature of the self; beliefs and values; personal, physical, mental, social and spiritual health; human relationships including families, friends, communities, and cultures; rights and responsibilities; what it means to be human.

 Lines of Inquiry